 Time your train ticket booking carefully

-Timing your purchase accurately can make a real difference:
+Timing your purchase accurately can make a real difference, either well in advance, or last-minute.

 Get extra help and support

 Uni can be a stressful time – financial, social and academic pressures can quickly add up.
 If you're struggling, don't suffer in silence.
-Talk to your tutor, parents or a close friend if you feel you can, but there are also organisations to help:
+Talk to your tutor, parents or a close friend if you feel you can, but there are also organisations that can help.

-- Free counselling.
+Free counselling.
 Many universities offer free student counselling services.
-Ask for details at your local Student Union.
+Ask for details at your students' union.

 Beware borrowing on credit cards